lunagus/SongSearch/README.md

 - **Tidal**: Import playlists and tracks via web scraping (no export due to reliability issues)
 - **Amazon Music**: Import playlists and tracks via web scraping (no export due to reliability issues)

-> **Reliability Focus**: We removed Tidal and Amazon Music as output targets because their search APIs are unreliable.
-However, you can still convert FROM these platforms TO the more reliable ones (Spotify, YouTube Music, Deezer, Apple Music).

 ---